Brazil records moving average of 97 daily deaths per Covid | Coronavirus

 On July 31, Brazil again recorded a moving average of deaths below 1,000, after a period of 191 consecutive days with higher values.
 From March 17th to May 10th, there were 55 days in a row with this moving average above 2 thousand.
 At the worst moment of this period, the average reached a record 3,125, on April 12th.

-In confirmed cases, since the beginning of the pandemic, 22,285,373 Brazilians have already had or have the new coronavirus, with 9,751 of those confirmed on the last day.
-The moving average in the last 7 days was 8,180 new diagnoses per day.
-This represents a variation of +137% in relation to cases registered in two weeks, indicating an upward trend in diagnoses.
+In confirmed cases, since the beginning of the pandemic, 22,288,532 Brazilians have already had or have the new coronavirus, with 3,159 of those confirmed on the last day.
+The moving average in the last 7 days was 8,089 new diagnoses per day.
+This represents a variation of +138% in relation to cases registered in two weeks, indicating uptrend in diagnoses.

 The number of cases may have risen due to data repressed after a hacker attack on the Ministry of Health.